Wiley protocol

-The Wiley Protocol is a controversial form of bioidentical hormone replacement therapy (BHRT) devised and advocated by author T. S. Wiley.
+The Wiley Protocol is a form of bioidentical hormone replacement therapy (BHRT) devised and advocated by author T. S. Wiley.
 The protocol claims to relieve the symptoms of menopause but is also promoted as increasing overall health through the recreation of a pre-menopausal woman's monthly hormonal cycle using rhythmic doses of hormones standardized to a uniform purity.
 Wiley claims the protocol is a step beyond the symptomatic treatment of conventional hormone replacement therapy.

 The protocol has been criticized by members of the medical community for the dosages of the hormones used, side effects of the treatment, potential physiologic effects, Wiley's lack of medical or clinical qualifications to design the protocol, lack of empirical evidence demonstrating it as safe or effective, ethical problems with the clinical trial that is being run to test it and potential financial conflicts of interest regarding financial incentives.

 Specific dosing

 The Wiley Protocol uses bioidentical hormones, specifically estradiol and progesterone.
 Hormones are applied transdermally, using an oil-based skin cream for topical administration.
 Doses of the hormones vary throughout a 28-day cycle that is designed to mimic the hormone levels and changes of a young woman who experiences regular menstruation, with each hormone cycling and peaking at separate times throughout the period.
 The protocol is promoted as differing from conventional hormone replacement therapy in several ways: